momomuchu/DeployDjangoInOneCommand/README.md

 - AWS account
 - Terraform installed
 - Access key and secret access key for your AWS account
-- SSH key pair for accessing the EC2 instance

 ## Getting Started